P'unk Ave

 What is the Nature-Based STEM Community of Practice?

-Teachers will put these new competencies into practice with their students using NOAA’s Meaningful Watersheds Education Experience (MWEE) during the spring of 2024, which involves outdoor exploration and investigation, practicing phenomenon-based and 3D science learning, and building meaningful earth action projects that contribute to the local community and ecosystem.
+Building on these lessons, teachers will put these new competencies into practice with their students using the MWEE framework during the spring, which involves outdoor exploration and investigation, practicing STEELS phenomenon-based and 3D science learning, and building meaningful earth action projects that contribute to the local community and ecosystem.

 What does this opportunity include?